 EPA Awards More Than $5.3 Million for Research Fellowships

-11/15/12 - ATLANTA - Today the U.S. Environmental Protection Agency (EPA) announced more than $5.3 million in research fellowships to 127 students pursuing degrees in environmental studies throughout the United States.
-Twelve of the fellowship recipients attend one of eight universities and colleges in the Southeast.
-Duke University, Georgia Institute of Technology, University of South Alabama, University of Central Florida, North Carolina State University, University of North Carolina – Chapel Hill, University of Florida – Gainesville and Spelman College each had at least one student receive a fellowship.
-The 11 Greater Research Opportunities (GRO) fellows and the one Science to Achieve Results (STAR) fellow exemplify the agency’s efforts to improve Science, Technology, Engineering and Mathematics (STEM) education.
+WASHINGTON - Today the U.S. Environmental Protection Agency (EPA) announced more than $5.3 million in research fellowships to 126 students pursuing degrees in environmental studies.
+The 39 Greater Research Opportunities (GRO) fellows and the 87 Science to Achieve Results (STAR) fellows exemplify the agency’s efforts to improve Science, Technology, Engineering and Mathematics (STEM) education.
 These fellowships encourage leadership in the nation’s environmental science, research, restoration, pollution prevention and sustainability efforts.

 2012 marks the 30th anniversary of the GRO Fellowship program, which is part of the national effort to ensure that the United States continues to graduate students ready to meet environmental science, engineering, and policy challenges.
 By enhancing and supporting quality environmental education for undergraduate students, the GRO fellowship program encourages promising students to pursue careers in environmental fields and to continue their education beyond the baccalaureate level.
 Supporting graduate environmental study for masters and doctoral students, the STAR fellowship program provides a steady stream of well-trained environmental specialists that are meeting society’s environmental challenges by performing new environmental research in engineering and in the physical, biological, health, and social sciences.